 But no matter when the test is, or how you feel about it, there is one thing that you have in common with every other test taker: you’re taking the ACT to get into college and possibly apply for a few scholarships.
 Thus comes the question: what should my act score goal be?

 Is there an answer to that question?
 Sure.
 Do I know it?
 Sort of.
 If I knew you, we would sit down and talk about your interests, grades in school, plans for the future – all that stuff.
-We would create a custom score goal that would help you on your path to ACT success.
+We would look at the average ACT scores for all the colleges on your list and create a custom score goal that would help you on your path to ACT success.

 But since I don’t know you, and lots of people are reading this, my answer has to be a bit more flexible.
 So instead of finding a score just for you, I’ll tell you what you can do with different ACT scores.
 If you’re ready, let’s discover your ACT score goal.